Aish-p/Firecrawl-Web-Api/README.md

   streamlit run app.py
   ```

+## 🛠 How It Works

+1. Enter a website URL in the sidebar.

+2. (Optional) Define a custom schema for data extraction.

+3. Ask a question about the website's content.

+4. Watch Firecrawl extract the data and return structured results.

 ## 🔗 Technologies Used

 **Firecrawl** – AI-powered web data extraction

 **Streamlit** – Interactive Python apps

 **Pandas** – Data processing

 **Pydantic** – Schema validation

 **Dotenv** – Environment variable management